COVID-19 Vaccine Myths, Facts, and FAQs

 Individuals who have previously had COVID-19 can still receive the second dose.
 Individuals cannot receive the vaccine if they currently have COVID-19 or symptoms of COVID-19.
 If you have received the first dose, you can receive the second dose if you have fully recovered and have no symptoms.

 Yes.
-Please continue to follow current public health measures to prevent the spread of COVID-19.
+Please continue to follow current public health measures to prevent the spread of COVID-19 and variants of concern.

 Individuals who have been vaccinated will receive a paper receipt of vaccination and if they consent to receive information electronically, they can receive a digital receipt via email.